All it takes is 10 days and you'll have the most wonderful memories to last a lifetime. Ready to begin? Let's go...

-Have more than eight days?
 Lucky you - you'll be able to spend a little longer in each town that you enjoy.
-For a map of the route click here.
+For a map of the area and the places featured click here.

 Day 1– Arrive in Turin and try to stay at the Grand Sitea, if you can't get in try the Principi di Piemonte.
 My dinner suggestion for the first night would be the Tre Galline or the Ristorante Solferin in Piazza Solferino.